simonkowallik/tmconfpy/docs/README.md

 ## Using tmconfpy with ansible

-tmconfpy is available as an ansible module, please see [ansible_collections/simonkowallik/tmconfpy/README.md](./ansible_collections/simonkowallik/tmconfpy/README.md).
+tmconfpy is available as an ansible module, please see [ansible_collections/simonkowallik/tmconfpy/README.md](./ansible_collections/simonkowallik/tmconfpy/README.md) or the [documentation](https://simonkowallik.github.io/tmconfpy/).

 ## Documentation by example